natecostello/van_two_point_oh/blog/2022-11-3-starlink/starlink.md

 ![POE box closed](poe-box.jpeg)
 _POE box exterior view._

-For our chosen router delete method using the DishyPowa board, we need to cut off the proprietary connector and re-terminate to RJ-45 per T568B.
-The supplied Starlink cable is actually CAT5E dressed up with special waterproof connections.
+For our chosen router delete method using the DishyPowa board, we need to cut off the proprietary connector and re-terminate the Starlink cable to RJ-45 per T568B.
+The supplied Starlink cable is actually CAT5E dressed up these special proprietary waterproof connections.

 We used [these shielded RJ-45 terminations](https://www.amazon.com/dp/B07K6DDVV1) because they are shielded, support 25-26AWG CAT5E cable, and we already had a standard RJ-45 crimper on hand.
 It was fussy and difficult to verify the correct locations of the individual wires.
 If we had to do it again we'd pickup a pass-through connector crimper and pass-through connectors.
 We'd also have an independent triple check on that the terminated wire locations were correct.
 If you get this wrong you can smoke both your DishyPowa board AND your Starlink dish, don't ask how we know.
 I'd also recommend you go ahead and terminate the left-over end that connects to the Starlink router.
 This lets you use one of [these shielded couplers](https://www.amazon.com/dp/B071NVVB6M) to test that everything still works properly and that the terminations are good.

 We used [these shielded waterproof RJ-45 panel mount couplers](https://www.amazon.com/dp/B09XM37H79) for our new roof pass through box.
 These are actually shielded.
 Choose wisely and test: [These couplers](https://www.amazon.com/gp/product/B08CDD2BRF) claim to be shielded but were not based on a DMM check.
 We used [this box](https://www.amazon.com/dp/B08K79YJNJ).
 The key characteristic was the side with no preexisting cable glands.
 That gave us space to install three of the ethernet couplers.
 We used [this hole saw](https://www.amazon.com/dp/B0B467X2B2) to make the holes for the couplers.
-The extra two couplers are for future flexibility (e.g. and outdoor wifi AP).
+The extra two couplers are for future flexibility (e.g. an outdoor wifi AP).
 We'll document the other details of this pass through elsewhere but in short it uses a 1" bulkhead fitting and closed cell foam to create the seal.
 That approach has worked leak-free for 7 months on the road though all kinds of driven rain.

 ![Roof Pass Though](roof-passthrough.jpeg)
 _We can't imagine needing to bring more wire/cable to the roof than this thing will allow._